Ronnie Milsap discography

-The discography of American country music singer Ronnie Milsap consists of 30 albums and 79 singles.
+The discography of American country music singer Ronnie Milsap consists of 29 studio albums, 3 live albums, more than 18 compilations, and over 80 singles.
 Since releasing his first album in 1971, Milsap has had 42 number-one hits on the Billboard country chart and sold over 35 million albums.
 In addition, 26 of his US number-one hits reached number-one on the RPM Top Country Tracks chart in Canada; three songs that did not reach number-one in the US were number one in Canada; and two of his US number-one country hits also topped the US adult contemporary chart.
 As of 2000, he has recorded 7 gold albums, 1 platinum album, and 1 double-platinum album.